 In Northern Ireland from 1 July, to book a practical test is in one of these categories, you’ll need to ring 0345 247 2471 to arrange an appointment.
 Bookings will be available by phone only.

 If the pandemic means you’re not going to drive your car at all, you might want to take it off the road altogether.
 Getting a Statutory Off-Road Notification (SORN) for your car means you won’t have to pay tax or car insurance.
 But you mustn’t drive or even park your car on a public road while it is in place.

 What about attending driving courses, like speed awareness courses?

-Speed awareness courses are being suspended by UK Road Offender Education (who run the scheme for the Police Service), due to the coronavirus pandemic.
-The suspension applies for a minimum of 12 weeks, from 20 March 2020.
+Speed awareness classroom courses have been cancelled until Monday 3 August 2020 by UK Road Offender Education (who run the scheme for the Police Service), due to the coronavirus pandemic.

 Is it true some insurance companies are offering goodwill gestures to their customers?